-- The xmame mailing list is intended to be a technical forum for xmame developers, that is, - To exchange ideas for producing a better xmame. - · To share patches and bug notifications. - · To study new design strategies. - · To expose problems and learn know-how. - The Xmame mailing list is not a forum about playing games (but everyone on the list plays...); so please - · Don't use the list to ask about ROMs. - Don't ask about non-UNIX ports of MAME or MESS, just about MAME and MESS, xmame and xmess. - Don't ask about implementing a game.
+- The xmame mailing list is intended to be a technical forum for xmame developers, that is, - To exchange ideas for producing a better xmame. - To share patches and bug notifications. - To study new design strategies. - To expose problems and learn know-how. - The Xmame mailing list is not a forum about playing games (but everyone on the list plays...); so please - Don't use the list to ask about ROMs. - Don't ask about non-UNIX ports of MAME, just about MAME and xmame. - Don't ask about implementing a game.
 Just search the docs and contribute yourself (you'll enjoy twice: programming and playing...). - Don't show your last high score in xxx game (we are interested in programming, and then playing, in this order). - Copyright notice: NEVER, I repeat NEVER send ROM images to the list.
-(But you can tell us where to retrieve them...;-))
+(But you can tell us where to retrieve them... ;-) ) - At this moment, the xmame list is unmoderated; that is, everyone subscribed will receive everything sent to the list.
+We foresee a need to change this policy since the list starts to suffer from spam :-(.